FREQUENTLY ASKED QUESTIONS

 HOW DO I GET A REFUND?

-Gospel Projects, Inc. will give a partial refund of registration fees up to the first team draft date of your child or children registered at GPYAC.
-There will be a $30 office-processing fee subtracted from the total refund.
-No refunds will be given after your child's team draft date.
+Refund Policy: Gospel Projects, Inc. will give a partial refund of registration fees up to the first team draft date.
+There will be a $30.00 office-administrative fee subtracted from each child registered who withdraws.
+No refunds will be given after your child’s team draft date.

-All returned checks will be subject to a $25 returned check fee.
-The payment must be made in cash or with a cashier's check for the amount due plus $25.
+Returned Check Policy: All returned checks will be subject to a $25.00 returned check fee.
+The payment must be made in cash or with a cashier’s check for the amount due plus $25.00.
 Upon the receipt of two returned checks, all payments on future transactions will be on a cash basis.

-Gospel Projects, Inc. reserves the right to pursue the collection of monies owed to its various businesses through the use of collection agencies or the State's attorney's office if bad checks have been passed.
+Gospel Projects, Inc. reserves the right to pursue the collection of monies owed to its various businesses through the use of collection agencies or the State’s attorneys office if bad checks have been passed. (revised 01/2022)

 IS GP PARK TOBACCO FREE?